 Carbon-14 testing is a reproducible and standardized method that can help the personal care industry make the most of rising consumer demand for natural products while tackling three major challenges —avoiding regulatory repercussions from misuse of the valuable claim, ensuring consistent quality control of raw natural materials in complex supply chains and marketing blended biobased products.

-As an ISO 17025-accredited lab, Beta Analytic offers high-quality and fast carbon-14 biobased testing, with results reported within 5-7 business days.
-A faster turnaround time is available.
+As an ISO 17025-accredited lab, Beta Analytic offers high-quality and fast carbon-14 biobased testing.
 For more information, please contact the lab.

 (1) Persistence Market Research, Global Natural and Organic Personal Care Products Market is Expected to be Valued At US$ 21,776.9 Mn by the End of 2024, 2016, (accessed April 2018).

 (2) Fair, L., Are your “all natural” claims all accurate?
 Federal Trade Commission, 2016, (accessed April 2018).

 (3) Holmes L., The Intangible Appeal of “Natural”: Growing Consumer Interest in an Unregulated Product Label, Euromonitor International, 2016, (accessed April 2018).